pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-65.md

 @ObjectBinding var state: AppState
 ```

-!> [correction]: With Xcode 11 beta 5 and later, SwiftUI's `@ObjectBinding` property wrapper was deprecated in favor of the `@ObservedObject` wrapper introduced to the Combine framework.
+> Correction: With Xcode 11 beta 5 and later, SwiftUI's `@ObjectBinding` property wrapper was deprecated in favor of the `@ObservedObject` wrapper introduced to the Combine framework.

 @T(00:24:17)
 This will break a few things in our view because we no longer have a `count` field, and instead we must access it through our `state` field: